The New England states with marine shorelines include Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine.

 New England is world famous for its bounty of fresh seafood.
 The following is a brief overview of seafood and cooking styles from Coastal New England.

-New England lobster is mild, sweet and healthy.
-It is served whole, boiled or in a variety of dishes.
+New England lobster is mild and sweet.
+Lobster is served whole, boiled, or in a variety of dishes.
 Lobsters are available live in most coastal towns.
 Other areas may also have cooked, shelled lobster meat available.

-The most famous New England lobster recipe is the lobster roll.
-This simple but delicious dish is a great way to enjoy lobster.
+The most famous New England lobster dish is the lobster roll.
+This simple but delicious food is a great way to enjoy lobster.
 Lobster rolls are easy to make and are well suited for variations.
 The basic lobster roll uses very simple ingredients and doesn’t need much in the way of spices or strong ingredients.

 The New England region has an excellent variety of fish.
 Commercial fishermen land cod, haddock, pollock, hake, monkfish, flounder, ocean perch, dogfish, and others.

-The monkfish is another fish from New England.
+The monkfish is often found in New England markets.
 One of the world’s oddest fish, these fish are often cleaned at sea, with only the tail being landed.
 Monkfish have mild white flesh.

-Several species of flounder are harvested in the New England region including yellowtail flounder, winter flounder, and fluke (summer flounder).
+Several species of flounder are harvested in the New England region including yellowtail flounder, winter flounder, fluke (summer flounder), and gray sole.